 The benefits of the coconut are endless.
 Even the Bible mentions the palm tree in Psalm 92:12, whereby likening the righteous man to the fruitfulness and standing of this nutrient-rich, fruit bearing tree.

-The meat of the coconut is rich in a variety of important nutrients, including Protein, Calcium, Fiber, Iron and Vitamins B6, C and E, as well as Potassium, Niacin, Thiamin, Magnesium and Folate (USDA).
+Coconut water for instance, is renowned for its high nutritional content.
+Similarly, the meat of the coconut is rich in a variety of important nutrients, including Protein, Calcium, Fiber, Iron and Vitamins B6, C and E. It also contains Potassium, Niacin, Thiamin, Magnesium and Folate (USDA).

 Historical, Everyday Uses of Coconut

 2. Crafts and more

 Islanders are known for using coconut leaves to create baskets.
 It is also used for roofing in certain cultures; some, even still to this day.

 Many West Indian baby boomers can also remember using the dried husk as a brush to polish and shine floors and shoes.